inaimathi/cl-notebook/README.md

 - Figure out what to do about packages (thinking about defining a `:cl-notebook-user` that binds everything you need for basics and uses that in the running thread)

 ######## Front-end
-- Put together a good interface for the thread control thing.
-I'm thinking a status bar at the bottom with a kill-thread button that only appears when a thread is in progress
 - Really REALLY missing s-expression-based navigation.
 Look into it.
 	- [`subpar`](https://github.com/achengs/subpar) exists, apparently
 	- You... may need to roll your own s-exp navigation/deletion stuff here.
 Useful information: